phalcon/documentation/docs/volt.md

 ```

 ## Variables
-Object variables may have attributes which can be accessed using the syntax: `foo.bar`.
+Object variables may have attributes that can be accessed using the syntax: `foo.bar`.
 If you are passing arrays, you have to use the square bracket syntax: `foo['bar']`

 ```twig
 {%- raw -%}